 Menstrual Friendly Public Toilets (MFPTs) are safe, clean, well-ventilated, and maintained toilets that allow users to comfortably manage menstruation (see Appendix A: MFPT Graphics).
+There are some features that can generally be used to define public toilets.
 As public toilets, MFPTs are at least partially funded, built and/or managed by the government, and available for anyone to use: not reserved for patrons or employees of a particular office.
-Structurally, they can be standalone structures or located inside buildings.
+However, there is not a universally agreed definition of a "public toilet" and what is considered a public toilet does vary across contexts.
+Structurally, they can be standalone or located inside buildings.
 They may be single-user or multi-stall (see Appendix B: Key Definitions).

-MFPTs include the same essential features that any well-maintained public toilet should, such as locking doors, lights, reliable water sources, and handwashing facilities.
-The specific features of an MFPT will vary by context based on what is feasible and culturally appropriate.
+MFPTs include the same essential features that any well-maintained public toilet should, such as locking doors, lights, reliable water sources, and handwashing facilities.2 The specific features of an MFPT will vary by context based on what is feasible and culturally appropriate.
+An early step in using this guidance is to review the included MFPT design (Appendix A: MFPT Graphic) and assess what components may be considered menstrual friendly locally.